TNTT2305hcmus/tntt-portfolio-version1.0/README.md

 ## 📄 License

-This project is licensed under the **MIT License** - feel free to use it for your own portfolio!
+Feel free to use it for your own portfolio!
+I'm very happy to this.

 ---